yoginderbagga/90DaysOfDevOps/2026/day-14/networking-concepts-commands.md

 2. Presentation Layer: This is where the data gets encrypted / decrypted, compressed to ensure that data is available in the correct format for the application which runs it.
 SSL / TLS security are the common protocols which are used to encrypt and authenticate data between the client and the server.

-4. Session Layer: When you login to a application say facebook.com it establish, maintain, and eventually terminate the connection between the applications.
-The job of session layer is to manage the on-going session from the time it initiates to closing the session.
+3. Session Layer: When you login to a application say facebook.com it establish, maintain, and eventually terminate the connection between the applications.
+The job of session layer is to manage the on-going session from the time it initiates to closing the session. ( Example sockets )

-6. Transport Layer:
+4. Transport Layer: This layer is responsible for reliable, transparent data transfer among the end systems. ( Used for error recovery, flow control and end to end transfer examples are : TCP and UDP protocols ) TCP make sure that once the data is send to destination it gets reached there without any error message, and if there's any error or issue it reports the error.
+Whereas the UDP protocol which is used in connection-less application like videos, gaming, VOIP they don't ensure if the data is dropped in between, its gone there's no way to recover that. ( UDP is less reliable)

-7. Network Layer
+5. Network Layer: The actual layer which manages the data packet routing, IP addressing and the IP protocols from the source to a destination network. ( Protocols include: IP, ICMP, IPSec)

-8. Data Link Layer
+6. Data Link Layer: This layer is responsible to ensure that data reaches correctly from the network to a physical layer, and it manages the error detection. ( A MAC address, network switches( Cisco, Juniper) they work on the data link layer at the local network communication.

-9. Physical Layer:
+7. Physical Layer: This layer is responsible for the physical and electrical signal transmission between the devices.
+When a computer connect to a network through Cat5, Cat6cable then physical layer handle the tranmission of the binary data through the electrical signals along the cable.